liquity/bold-ir-management/ARCHITECTURE.md

     - **`signer.rs`**: Implements tECDSA signature generation and signing logic, allowing the canister to securely authorize Ethereum transactions.
     - **`state.rs`**: Manages the internal state of the canister, including tracking strategies and configuration settings.
     - **`strategy.rs`**: Defines the strategies for adjusting interest rates, including the logic for evaluating and executing these strategies.
-    - **`timers.rs`**: Implements the timing logic for periodic checks and updates, such as hourly trove checks and daily ckETH minting.
     - **`types.rs`**: Defines custom types used within the Rust code, providing clear and structured data handling across the canister's logic.
     - **`utils.rs`**: A utility module that provides common helper functions used across the canister's codebase.